 Does anyone know if it is possible to refresh wood veneer?
 I have a lovely old table but the top has had much use over the years and the veneer looks terrible.
 The top has been varnished as well.
 Can I gently sand the top and then re-stain and re-varnish?
 Any help or advice would be appreciated.

 Yes, you can refinish wood veneer.
 You just have to be a little more gentle than if it were solid wood.
 Do not let any water sit on it if you use a refinisher because it will lift the veneer.
-Do not sand very deep either, especially if the veneer is really thin.
-I have done many veneer pieces with no problems.
-Hope this helps.

 By Tess from Market Deeping, England